luoken/forecast_task/README.md

   2020-05-22 with a temperature of 60.9 degrees
 ```

-When querying cities that have spaces in between or hyphens, we can run as such and will yield the same results
+When querying cities that have spaces in-between or hyphens, we can run as such and will yield the same results
 ```
-> mix forecast LosAngeles,CA

 > mix forecast Los-Angeles,CA

 > mix forecast Los_Angeles,CA